DomePannawat/Project-Daily-Vogue/README.md

 # DAILY VOGUE

-DAILY VOGUE is an e-commerce platform specializing in fashion for everyday wear.
-We provide a wide range of clothing suitable for all genders and ages.
-Our mission is to deliver stylish, comfortable, and versatile clothing options for everyone, with an emphasis on quality and accessibility.
+DAILY VOGUE is an e-commerce platform specializing in everyday fashion.
+We offer a wide range of clothing for all ages and genders.
+Our mission is to provide stylish, comfortable and versatile clothing for everyone, with a focus on quality and trendiness.

 ## Features